Fly biting: Treatments

 There are many treatments used for fly biting due to its multitude of possible causes.
 Dogs may undergo multiple different treatments before finding a successful treatment.
 If a dog who fly bites has indications of gastrointestinal upset, it is suggested they undergo a complete medical work-up.
 If there is a gastrointestinal condition present, it will be treated based on diagnosis.
-Treatments for gastrointestinal conditions may include things like dietary changes, hypoallergenic foods, antacids or antibiotics.
+Treatments for gastrointestinal conditions may include dietary changes, hypoallergenic foods, antacids or antibiotics.
 For dogs without gastrointestinal conditions, phenobarbital or fluoxetine may be used.
 Phenobarbital and other antiepileptics have been found to be less effective in treating fly biting than fluoxetine.
-As a result, one study has suggested an initial 4-6 week trial of fluoxetine for dogs who fly bite with no known seizure history.
+As a result, one study has suggested an initial 4- to 6-week trial of fluoxetine for dogs who fly bite with no known seizure history.